 When certain events or changes in operating conditions occur, an impairment assessment is performed and lives of intangible assets with determinable lives may be adjusted.
-Accordingly, with the launch of the Company's new branding strategy in the fourth quarter of 2012 and the discontinuation of the use of the trademarks "PEI" and "Pump Engineering", we recorded an impairment charge of \$1.0 million in our consolidated statements of operations for the year ended December 31, 2012.
-See Note 6 - "Goodwill and Intangible Assets" for further details related to the impairment of acquired intangible assets.
+Accordingly, with the launch of the Company's new branding strategy in the fourth quarter of 2012 and the discontinuation of the use of the trademarks "PEI" and "Pump Engineering", we recorded an impairment charge of \$1.0 million in our Consolidated Statements of Operations for the year ended December 31, 2012.
+No additional impairment of intangibles was recorded in the year ended December 31, 2013.
+See Note 6 - "Goodwill and Intangible Assets" for further details related to acquired intangible assets.